 The technique which involves the use of natural enemies or beneficial insects is called Integrated Pest Management or IPM.
 Basically, you “release” another bug which feeds on the pest you’re trying to control.

 For example, releasing Ladybugs to control: aphids, moth eggs, mites, soft scales, thrips, leaf hoppers, mealybugs and whitefly.
 Predatory mites to control: two spotted spider mites, broad mites, rust mites, and cyclamen mites.
 Green Lacewing to control aphids.
 Learn more about how to use Green Lacewings here.

 The Cons: One of the downsides of beneficial insects is you must put up with some infestation for the beneficial insect population to survive.
 Control can at times be erratic for reasons that may not be apparent.
 The cost can often be higher than to conventional controls.
 Also, using any other pest control methods may kill off the beneficial insects.

 The Pros: Safe for the environment, people and pets.
-Plus less chemicals in the environment.
+Plus less chemicals in the soil and environment.